escherba/python-cityhash/README.md

 ## Getting Started

-To use this package in your program, simply type
+This simplest way to use this package is to install it from PyPI:

 ``` bash
 pip install cityhash